-NOTE: All values given on these pages are for planning purposes only.
+NOTE: All values given an these pages are briptanning purposes only.

-Figure C.4-2 ACS Tactic L-10 (Continued)
+Figure C-4 ACS Tactic L-10 (Continued)

 Accessing Non-Obligated Resources (Page 2 of 2) TACTIC L-10

 ACCESSING STATE OF ALASKA RESOURCES

 State of Alaska resources may be made available in a spill response when a compelling need can be demonstrated, such as a greatly enhanced response.
 The State will consider the availability of private sector resources prior to committing equipment.